 State Income Taxes

-Nexus, a connection between a business and the state, must exist for a state to impose an income tax.
+Nexus, a connection between a business and the state, must exist for a state to impose income tax.
 States establish the rules to use when determining how much in-state activity creates a nexus by a business.
 Often, this tax is based on a company’s net income, though there are exceptions, such as gross receipts and net worth taxes.

 Ask a question